Mission to the Unknown

 Sue: So why the hell are we watching it?

 Me: This is Terry Nation’s attempt to get an American TV show featuring the Daleks off the ground.
-I suppose you could regard it as an experiment to see if the metal meanies could hold their own without the Doctor being around, although I expect some pedant will put me straight in the comments section.
+I suppose you could regard it as an experiment to see if the metal meanies could hold their own without the Doctor being around.

 Sue: The more I hear about Terry Nation, the less I like him.
 He’s just in it for the money, isn’t he?
-So, does any of this have any impact whatsoever on any of the episodes this season?
+So, does this impact on anything this season?

 Me: Oh yes.
 Wait and see.